Sankarmukesh/Redux_Todo/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts
+## Steps to follow

-first install node_modules
+1. first install node_modules

 ### `npm install`

+2. Launches the json server

+### `npm run json:server`

-In the project directory, you can run:
+3. In the project directory, you can run:

 ### `npm start`

-### `npm run json:server`

-Launches the json server